Using Let’s Talk, teachers and students can create computer generated:

-Let’s Talk CD is a bit hard to describe to first-timers because it’s so unique, -but it’s level of engagement and versatile use with any subject has made it a go-to favorite in many computer labs.
+Let’s Talk CD is a bit hard to describe to first-timers because it’s so unique, -but its level of engagement and versatility with any subject has made it a go-to favorite in many computer labs.
 If you’ve played with the “talking text” feature in Kid Pix (another Sunday Software recommendation), then you have an inkling of what Let’s Talk can do for your lessons.

-This makes is a great classroom tool for answering, discussing, debating, reflecting, rephrasing, -even praying, …because kids WANT to use this tool.
+- Let’s talk is a great classroom tool for answering, discussing, debating, reflecting, rephrasing, -even praying, …because kids WANT to use it.

 Let’s Talk has four built-in modules:

 1. Talk Now

 In Talk Now you quickly create a character, type what you want it to say, and press “play” for all to hear.